hipertracker/words_extractor/README.md

 * Crystal = currently supports only Turkish collations.
 Probably because the language is young and does not have a large enough community or company behind it.

 * Golang = has rules for many languages.
 You can see the influence of a large company and community which makes Golang a mature solution.
-Sorting slowed the whole task down significantly, but the result is correct (in this case I only checked the results for the Polish language)
+Sorting slowed the whole task down significantly, but the result is correct.

+Golang is the only language from that list that has full mature support for natural sorting in lots of languages.
+This code implements sorting in 23 languages.
+It is also very fast, close to Rust although it is not obvious how to optimize its code to work so fast.
+Although Golang has simplified syntax it is not simple to know how to use its full power.

 ### Kudos